California Civil Litigation Deadline Calculator

 • Moving Papers: Must be served at least 81 days before the hearing, plus additional time for service method.
 (CCP § 437c)

-• Opposition: Due 20 calendar days before the hearing.
+• Opposition: Due not less than 20 calendar days before the hearing.

-• Reply: Due 11 calendar days before the hearing.
+• Reply: Due not less than 11 calendar days before the hearing.

 • Discovery Cutoff: Ends 30 days before trial.
 No discovery can be conducted after this date.
 (CCP § 2024.020)